 - Repeat and make 11 more quesadillas, arranging 3-4 quesadillas on a baking sheet.
 If you have any leftover filling – eat it.

 - Bake for 25 minutes.
 Remove from the oven, let rest for 1-2 minutes and cut each quesadilla in half using serrated or sharp knife.

-Freeze: For each quesadilla, assemble and then wrap in plastic wrap as tightly as possible without compromising its shape.
-Lay flat in a gallon size Ziploc bag, squeeze as much air out as possible, seal and freeze for up to 3 months.
-When ready to enjoy, bake from frozen at 375 degrees F for 25-30 minutes.
-Or alternatively cook in a panini press.
+- Freeze: For each quesadilla, assemble and then wrap in plastic wrap as tightly as possible.
+Lay flat in a gallon size Ziploc bag, seal and freeze for up to 3 months.
+Bake from frozen at 375 degrees F for 25-30 minutes.

-You can use any colour bell peppers.
-I like to mix green with red, yellow or orange because green bell pepper tastes a bit differently.
+- You can use any colour bell peppers: I like to mix green with red, yellow or orange.